mercari/spanner-autoscaler/README.md

 Spanner Autoscaler is a [Kubernetes Operator](https://coreos.com/operators/) to scale [Google Cloud Spanner](https://cloud.google.com/spanner/) automatically based on Cloud Spanner Instance CPU utilization like [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).

+## Status

+**This is an experimental project.
+DO NOT use this in production.**

+1. Spanner Autoscaler is not tested on our production yet.
+2. Spanner Autoscaler watches `High Priority` CPU utilization only.
+It doesn't watch `Low Priority` CPU utilization and Rolling average 24 hour utilization.
+It doesn't checks storage size as well.
+You must take care of these metrics by yourself.

 ## Overview

 [Cloud Spanner](https://cloud.google.com/spanner) is scalable.